AI Headshots vs. Professional Photographer: An Honest Comparison

 - Micro-expressions.
 A photographer can catch a genuine laugh or a moment of intensity.
 AI generates expressions that are technically correct but lack the spontaneity of a captured moment.

 Tools like Narkis.ai have closed most of the quality gap.
 For standard headshots against solid or blurred backgrounds, the output is professional-grade.
+Some people try using generic AI tools like ChatGPT for headshots, but dedicated platforms consistently deliver better results.
+For a deeper understanding of how the technology works and the ethical considerations behind AI-generated professional images, we've compiled a comprehensive guide.

 Cost